bouatom/V1ESDeploymentTool/README.md

 - `config.json` - Legacy configuration (not used by PowerShell scripts)

 ### **Installer**
-- `installer/` - Directory containing VisionOne SEP installer files
+- `installer/` - Directory to place your extracted installer files

 ## 🔧 **Quick Start**